-Sex is easy.
+Sex is easy for most of us.
 Birds do it.
 Simple.
 The erotic is not so easy.
 Eros is the shape, form and meaning we give sex.
 Eros is how sex becomes meaningful.
 The erotic is as complex as the human mind.
 Spicy or vanilla is just a start.
-Not so simple.
-This workshop will help you understand your core erotic desires.
+The erotic is not so simple.

 For infants bonding is easy.
 Bonding is hard-wired.
 We seek to bond as quick as we are cut from the cord.
 But for parents and other caretakers, reciprocating the infant’s hard-wired need is not so easy, but over time we learn to love in ways that meet our parents’ conditions.
 The path from infancy to adulthood imposes increasingly complex conditions on bonding.

-The conditions of loving we have learned become, of course, the conditions we demand of ourselves and our beloved.
-These conditions both shape our desire and fray the connections between eros and intimacy.
+These conditions of loving both shape our desire and fray the connections between eros and intimacy.
 That’s a puzzle: they both inspire desire and frustrate desire.
 Most of us are unaware of our own conditions of loving.
 Loving our self is difficult enough, loving the “other” is a hard-won achievement.
 Half of marriages fail, and many of the intact ones are not happy.
 As a therapist, I have come to understand that very few find adult intimacy easy.